 - Chartered Institute of Ecology and Environmental Management (MCIEEM)

 Dr Stubbington is Director of Studies for PhD researchers Carlos Abrahams, Chloe Hayes, Kieran Gething at NTU.
 She previously co-supervised PhD researcher Atish Vadher, based at Loughborough University.
 She also manages Research Assistant Giulio Biondi, and previously supervised NTU-based post-doctoral research projects completed by Romain Sarremejane, George Bunting, and Kate Mathers.

 In collaboration with Environment Agency scientists, Dr Stubbington has organised and hosted a national meeting about Temporary Rivers and Streams at NTU each year since 2016, attracting support from funders including the British Ecological Society Aquatic Ecology Group, and bringing together participants from across industry and academia.

 Bioscience learning and teaching

-Dr Stubbington is External Examiner covering Ecology and Environmental Biology provision at the University of Hull.
-She also acted as the external panel member at a University of Bedfordshire School Review.
+Dr Stubbington acted as External Examiner covering Ecology and Environmental Biology provision at the University of Hull from 2016 to 2020.

 Sponsors and collaborators